 If you enable the automatic trimming feature, data can be automatically deleted (trimmed) starting from the oldest data or an archive can be automatically created during trimming when the number of SNMP trap incidents exceeds the specified number.
-The automatic trimming feature is disabled by default.
+The automatic trimming feature is enabled by default in the new installation environment.
 We recommend that you enable this feature for operation.